Drupal 7 "end of life", and what you should do about it

 We're recommending that our clients start to act now, in one of three ways:

-- Upgrade to Drupal 8 and then Drupal 9 (released June 2020), but with the same features you have now.
+- Upgrade to Drupal 8 or 9 but with the same features you have now.
 This will give you lots of SEO, speed, security and usability improvements over Drupal 7, and in a platform that has a clear product roadmap.
-You should expect to pay around 50-75% of the original build cost of your website as a one-off fee to move it to Drupal 8.
+You should expect to pay around 50-75% of the original build cost of your website as a one-off fee to move it to Drupal 8/9.

 - Replace with a brand new website, either with Drupal 8/9, or with something different.
 This would be a full redesign and rebuild of the site in Drupal or another technology.
 You'd have complete control over features and look-and-feel, and could choose how much to invest.